DDI-TU-Dresden/thonny-wiki/DeploymentOptions.rst

 Independently of Thonny main files' location, on first run it creates a directory named ``.thonny`` in user home directory, which is used for storing user configuration, plug-ins and 3rd party packages the user has installed.
 For organizing the 3rd party packages Thonny generates a virtual environment there.

-With such scheme the user can update the main program without losing the customizations.
+With such scheme the user can easily update the main program without losing the customizations.

 Classroom
 ----------